Boulder08/chunknorris/README.md

 - Example: --encoder aom
 - Default: svt

-**--preset**: Choose a preset defined in the script.
+**--preset**: Choose a preset, which you have in **presets.ini**.
 You can add your own and change the existing ones.
-As mentioned earlier, for x265 this means the internal preset.
+Please see the file for naming convention.
+**Note: you can choose multiple presets as a comma separated list.
+The script will merge the presets based on the order, use the --list-parameters option to verify!**
 - Example: --preset 720p
 - Default: 1080p